ramdiany-nov/excel-data-jobs-analytics/README.md

 - This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.

 ----------------------------------------------------------------------------------------------------
+## 🌟 About Me

+Hi there!
+I'm **Novia Noer Ramdiany**.
+I’m passionate on data fields.

+Let's stay in touch!
+Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/noviaramdiany/